-Museums at Night, which explodes into life from Friday 30 – Saturday 31 October 2015, and again from Wednesday 11 – Saturday 14 May 2016, is a twice-yearly UK-wide festival which seeks to encourage visitors into museums, galleries and heritage sites by throwing their doors open after hours and putting on special evening events.
+Museums at Night, which will explode into life from Friday 30 – Saturday 31 October 2015, and again from Wednesday 11 – Saturday 14 May 2016, is a twice-yearly UK-wide festival which seeks to encourage visitors into museums, galleries and heritage sites by throwing their doors open after hours and putting on special evening events.